David Stybr: Engineer and Composer

 1. Pentatonic: C# D# F# G# A# C# (Black Keys only)

-2. Claude Debussy: Préludes: La Fille aux Cheveux de Lin (The Girl with the Flaxen Hair): excerpt
+2. Claude Debussy: Préludes, Book I: La Fille aux Cheveux de Lin [The Girl with the Flaxen Hair]

 2. Whole-Tone: C D E F# G# A# C

-Another subset of our diatonic scale is the Whole Tone scale, which is made entirely of whole-steps.
-All notes being equal, this scale lacks a common tonal center and gives the music a fluid blurry character.
+Another subset of our diatonic scale is the Whole-Tone scale, made entirely of whole-steps.
+All notes being equal, this scale lacks a common tonal center and provides a fluid blurry character.

 3. Chromatic or Twelve-Tone

-Twelve-Tone music is not necessarily atonal.
-The Chromatic scale can add brilliant colors to tonal music as well, as in these 2 well-loved pieces.
+The Chromatic scale can also add brilliant colors to tonal music.

-1. Nikolai Rimsky-Korsakov: Tsar Saltan: Flight of the Bumblebee
+1. Nikolai Rimsky-Korsakov: The Tale of Tsar Saltan: Flight of the Bumblebee

 4. Microtones